 You can actually slow down the clock by trying new things.
 New experiences take more time to process, making time appear to last longer.

-According to a Nielsen survey, millennials cited technology use as the most defining characteristic of their generation.
+According to a Nielsen survey from 2014, millennials cited technology use as the most defining characteristic of their generation.

-While you probably are not going to let technology take over your life, there are some pretty useful ways to use phones and computers to enhance and have a better retirement.
+While you are probably not going to let technology take over your life, there are some pretty useful ways to use phones and computers to enhance your life and have a better retirement.